-And presented “The science is in” – what next?
+John also presented “The science is in” – what next?
 Mitigating the Proportional Risk of the Transmission of COVID-19 (or recording) on Oct.
-1st at a national Best Brains Exchange hosted by PHAC, CIHR & CADTH along with OHCOW hygienist, Dr. Kevin Hedges.
+1st at a national Best Brains Exchange hosted by PHAC, CIHR & CADTH along with OHCOW hygienist, Dr. Kevin Hedges – October 1, 2020.

 Other Related Work & Resources